baronsengir007/Ai-Assistent-Nylas/week-4/rag-introduction/README.md

 - **Source Attribution**: Include source information in retrieved context
 - **Confidence Indicators**: Train the LLM to express uncertainty when appropriate
 - **Output Validation**: Implement checks for response quality and relevance

-## Next Steps in Your RAG Journey

-Now that you understand the fundamentals of RAG, you're ready to start building your own systems.
-Here's what to focus on next:

-1. **Hands-on Implementation**: Start with a simple RAG system using a framework like LangChain or LlamaIndex
-2. **Experiment with Embeddings**: Try different embedding models to see how they affect retrieval quality
-3. **Optimize Chunking**: Experiment with different chunking strategies for your specific content type
-4. **Evaluate Performance**: Implement evaluation metrics to measure and improve your system's quality
-5. **Scale Considerations**: Learn about production deployment, monitoring, and optimization

-RAG represents a fundamental shift in how we build AI applications - from trying to memorize everything to learning how to find and use information effectively.
-As you continue your AI engineering journey, you'll find that RAG patterns and principles apply across many different types of intelligent systems.

-Remember: the goal isn't to build the most complex RAG system possible, but to build the most effective one for your specific use case.
-Start simple, measure performance, and iterate based on real user needs and feedback.